 4. Train everyone

 There are multiple ways to tackle training: company-wide, team-based, and one-to-one sessions are all viable options.
-We’ve seen great success when companies combine all three approaches, giving high-level introductions to the whole company and then working their way down towards individual training sessions.
+We’ve seen great success when companies combine all three approaches, giving high-level introductions to the whole company and then working their way down toward individual training sessions.

 5. Stay the course